Skip to content

 Your best alternative would be to create an account on Reddit, go to the r/Cats or r/Aww subReddit (or both) and post the picture of your cat.
 People tend to react favourably to cat pictures and are likely to upvote your picture so it gets more visibility.

 Get enough upvotes, also known as karma, and you might find your cat has made it to the front page of Reddit!
-Often, Reddit is where content which goes viral on other platforms eventually goes viral.
-We’ll talk about how marketers can harness this power a little later.
+Often, Reddit is where content which goes viral on other platforms originates.
+For businesses creating video content, animations, or social media campaigns, understanding how content goes viral on Reddit can inform your digital marketing strategy across all platforms.

 Getting Karma on Reddit